Athleisure can honestly be a little tricky, because these are usually the clothes you wear the hardest without even thinking about it.

 1) The rub test (pilling risk)

-Rub the fabric against itself briskly for 10-15 seconds.
+I rub the fabric against itself for a few seconds.

 2) The stretch-and-snap test (recovery)